JaviHinton/learning-git/README.md

 a description of my application.

-I have just learnt that a hashtag is a shortcut for heading/title text!
+I have just learnt that a hashtag is a shortcut for heading/title text.

+## Subheader

+I have also learned now that this MARK-DOWN file can display subheaders with a double hastag